SKarboy410/Baremetal-Arduino-Programming/README.md

 ##  Detecting Your Arduino’s Serial Port

-After installing them, you have look for locate to which your arduino is connected to.
+After installing them, you have locate the port to which your arduino is connected to.

 Run one of the following: